 7. Parasitic Wasps

-Some parasitic wasps are natural enemies of aphids, like cotton aphids.
+Some parasitic wasps are natural enemies of aphids, such as cotton aphids.

 These insects parasitize aphids by laying eggs inside their bodies.
 As the wasp larvae develop, they feed on the aphids, eventually killing them.